-- 1. Requires SA-ANSI or SA-HD shelf assembly. - 2.
-The TCC+ is not compatible with Software R4.5 or greater. - 3.
+1. Requires SA-ANSI or SA-HD shelf assembly.

+- 2. The TCC+ is not compatible with Software R4.5 or greater. - 3.
+The XC card does not support features new to Release 5.0 and greater. - 4.
 These cross-connect cards are compatible only during an upgrade.